Spring Health Clients

 About Me

+I’m Minal Kamlani, an ADHD, Leadership, and Recovery Coach based in New York City.
 I know what it’s like to navigate high performance while managing neurodivergence, anxiety, and burnout.
 Before coaching, I spent nearly two decades leading brand strategy for global ad agencies.
 I do still work in a corporate space and coach part-time.

 My coaching approach blends trauma-informed coaching, neuroscience, and lived experience in helping clients build focus, emotional safety, and self-trust.